WhitmanCS370/sp24-lab13/README.md

         assert get_screen(app) == ["az","cd"]

 How did you approach this exercise?

+We were thinking that you could create an undoHistory stack and move stuff from the history stack to that stack.
+Then, when you call redo, you could try and pop from that stack.
+Alternatively, if you make an action without redoing, the redo stack will be cleared.

 Considering the advice of Ousterhout and others, what do you think about the abstractions that Wilson chose?

 ## Exercise 4: A real text editor